GIVE A FAQ

 Where do we stay?

 Our timber-frame lodge houses the dining room, bar, massage and lounge areas plus 10 double-occupancy guest rooms with a shared bathroom.
-Seven timber-frame chalets, a short walk from the lodge, accommodate four guests.
-Each chalet has two bedrooms with a queen and long twin bed and one bathroom.
+Seven timber-frame chalets, a short walk from the lodge, accommodate four guests each.
+Each chalet has two bedrooms with long twin beds and one bathroom.
 All beds at Baldface have goose-down comforters and high-quality cotton sheets.

 Are meals included?
 Where do we eat?